textileio/community/docs/powergate/storage.md

 The Powergate manages stored files based on the setup defined in a _StorageConfig_.
 To tell the Powergate to start managing a new file by moving it from the cached state we created above to the Hot and/or Cold layers, we must apply a new StorageConfig for the CID we generated above.
 Learn more about the [StorageConfig here](storageconfig.md).

-Every Storage Profile has a default `StorageConfig` that will be used for every new deal unless overridden.
+Every user has a default `StorageConfig` that will be used for every new deal unless overridden.

 ```bash
 pow config apply --watch <cid>